 An alternative to cashing in an endowment policy is to sell it through a specialist firm to someone else in return for cash immediately.
 The buyer takes over paying the premiums and receives the eventual payout from the policy.
-For tips about these options, contact a financial advisor on 0808 808 00 00.
+For tips about these options, contact a financial guide on 0808 808 00 00.

 Cashing in a protection policy